hmagph/secure-satconfig-toolchain/README.md

         - [Modify the Continuous Deployment Pipeline task](#modify-the-continous-deployment-pipeline-task)
 + [Learn more](#learn-more)

-### Continuously Deliver a Java Application to the Virtual Server Instance.
+### Continuously Deliver a Java Application to a Cluster Group using Satellite Config

-By following this tutorial, you can create an IBM Cloud Continuous Delivery Toolchain and then use the toolchain and DevOps practices to develop a simple Java web application that you deploy to the IBM Cloud® Virtual Server Instance.
+By following this tutorial, you can create an IBM Cloud Continuous Delivery Toolchain and then use the toolchain and DevOps practices to develop a simple Java web application that you deploy at scale to an entire group of clusters in IBM Cloud® using Satellite Config.

 This Simple Java application exposes an HTTP Endpoint at port 8080 of the host machine to present a Hello World Greeting message at the **http://{VSI-IP-ADDRESS}:8080/v1/** HTTP Path.
 The application utilizes a maven build system to provide build and test capability.
 The application comes preconfigured for a DevOps toolchain that provides continuous delivery with source control, issue tracking, online editing, and deployment to the IBM Virtual Server Instance.